-In lower latitudes the pressure changes in 3 hr for a similar wind change become progressively smaller and the further south, the larger in accordance to the weather map scaled isobar © Ocean Racing Club of Victoria (ORCV) 4 spacing diagram.
+In lower latitudes the pressure changes in 3 hr for a similar wind change become progressively smaller and the further south, the larger in accordance to the weather map scaled isobar spacing diagram.
 Repeating earlier description in module one- for a particular latitude, the horizontal width on the 20 kt scale corresponds to the perpendicular distance between isobars adjacent to that horizontal 20 kt width.
 If the isobar spacing is, say, one half that of the 20 kt scale then the wind will be twice the 20 kts and if double the spacing then half the 20 kts.
 For a guide other proportioning is applicable.
 Again, the scale is only applicable to the latitude adjacent and note also the latitude parallels on the weather chart are curved.